OrdnanceSurvey/leaflet-control-geocoder/README.md

 ### Demo

+> [!IMPORTANT]
-NOTE: This example requires a valid API key.
+>  This example requires a valid API key.
 If you have not already done so, [please sign up to the Data Hub and acquire a project API key](https://osdatahub.os.uk/) before continuing.

 https://labs.os.uk/public/os-api-resources/code-playground/leaflet-control-geocoder/os-places-api